phlegmaticprogrammer/EarleyLocalLexing/README.md

 This implementation is not meant to be used directly by an end user working on a concrete parsing project.
 Instead, it provides one of the backends (currently, the only one) for LocalLexingKit.

+Nevertheless, if you need to understand this library and use it directly, a good starting point is the documentation for `Grammar`.